 Unfortunately, there are times when an applicant simply cannot access a needed document.
 Let's look at how to gather replacement or substitute documents that will satisfy U.S. immigration authorities.

 If you don't have one of the needed documents in your possession, then U.S. immigration authorities expect you to contact the appropriate government agency for a replacement.
 For a fee, most government offices can issue a duplicate document that has all the appropriate notations and stamps that the U.S. government will want to see.

-If you find that you are unable to secure one of documents required for your green card, the first thing you will need to do is confirm that the document is really not available.
-You can do this by visiting the U.S. Department of State Country Reciprocity Table.
-On this page, you will select your home country in the drop-down menu.
-When the page to your country comes up, scroll down to review the "Documents" section.
-This section includes a heading for each required document for the green card process and states whether or not it is available.
+Start by visiting the U.S. Department of State (DOS) Country Reciprocity and Civil Documents by Country page.
+Select your home country then, when its page comes up, scroll down to review the "Documents" section.
+This includes a heading for each required document for the green card process and states whether or not it is available.
 If your document is available, you must follow the guidance provided on how to obtain it.

-Other commonly accepted forms of secondary evidence include, but are not limited to:
+Commonly accepted forms of secondary evidence include, but are not limited to:

 Immigration applications and the associated USCIS bureaucracy can be intimidating to even the most well-informed applicants.
 An immigration attorney can provide you with assistance if you are having difficulty obtaining an available document, or obtaining secondary evidence for a document that is not available.
 For example, the attorney might be able to interview your parents and help draft an affidavit in their words, on their behalf.
 See this survey on Family-Based Green Cards: Are Immigration Lawyers Worth the Cost?.